ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

 }
 ```

-For other sources, we would set the `list_item_id` and use it the same way it is used for list collector sources but instead of it being set to a automatically generated value we would set it to something related to each answer as per the checkbox example below:
+For other sources, we would set the `list_item_id` and use it the same way it is used for list collector sources but instead of it being set to an automatically generated value we would set it to something related to each answer as per the checkbox example below:
 ```
 {
   "answer_id": "percentage-of-shopping",